Germany Salary Calculator

 Understanding Taxes & Deductions in Germany

-There's also a solidarity surcharge of 5.5% on income tax, which was introduced to help fund German reunification costs.
+There's also a solidarity surcharge of 5.5% on your income tax.
+This was originally introduced to help fund German reunification costs, and while it's been reduced for many taxpayers, it still applies to some higher earners.

 Frequently Asked Questions